School of Allied Health and Midwifery

 BSc (Hons) Full-time 4 years

-This full-time course is designed to provide students with the knowledge and skills required to practice as a Paramedic.
+This full-time course is designed to equip students with the essential knowledge, practical skills and professional behaviours for a rewarding and lifelong career as a Paramedic.

-This full-time course is designed to provide students with the knowledge and skills required to practice as a Paramedic.
+This full-time course is designed to equip students with the essential knowledge, practical skills and professional behaviours for a rewarding and lifelong career as a Paramedic.

 Award